Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Tweaks.md

 - **Disable email box**: Disables the email box in the main menu when news are disabled.
 (Needs a restart to update state.)
 - **Destructible Drooping Stingers**.
 - **Land_tree_01 light removal**.
+- **Transfer all items**: Hold a key to transfer all items between containers at once.
+- **Transfer all similar items**: Hold a key to transfer all items of the same type between containers at once.
 #### Miscellaneous
 - **Bladderfish tooltip**: Adds a tooltip about the Bladderfish providing oxygen if consumed raw.
 #### Multipliers